islamazhar/eval_Gap2Seq/README.md

      perl /home/kris/source/GapFiller_v1-10_linux-x86_64/./GapFiller.pl $args

 ### Running snakemake

 In the current shell, run

     $ pyenv shell 3.4.1

-to activate python 3 in the current shell.
+to activate python 3 in the current shell. **Make sure the paths in the config.json file are correct**.
 Now run,

     $ snakemake run_gapfillers